-- Article 2 (1) The University is comprised of the Faculty of Law, the Faculty of Letters, the Faculty of Economics, the Faculty of Social Sciences, the Faculty of Business Administration, the Faculty of Intercultural Communication, the Faculty of Sustainability Studies, the Faculty of Social Policy and Administration, the Faculty of Computer and Information Sciences, the Faculty of Lifelong Learning and Career Studies, the Faculty of Engineering and Design, the Faculty of Science and Engineering, the Faculty of Bioscience and Applied Chemistry, the Faculty of Global and Interdisciplinary Studies, and the Faculty of Sports and Health Studies. - (2) The Center for Higher Education Development and Support has been established.
+Article 2 (1) The University is comprised of the Faculty of Law, the Faculty of Letters, the Faculty of Economics, the Faculty of Social Sciences, the Faculty of Business Administration, the Faculty of Intercultural Communication, the Faculty of Sustainability Studies, the Faculty of Social Policy and Administration, the Faculty of Computer and Information Sciences, the Faculty of Lifelong Learning and Career Studies, the Faculty of Engineering and Design, the Faculty of Science and Engineering, the Faculty of Bioscience and Applied Chemistry, the Faculty of Global and Interdisciplinary Studies, and the Faculty of Sports and Health Studies.

+- (2) The Center for Higher Education Development and Support has been established.
 The details of the Center are provided elsewhere. - (3) The Global Education Center has been established at the University.
 The details of the Center are provided elsewhere. - (4) The Data Science Center has been established at the University.
+The details of the Center are provided elsewhere. - (5) Center for Japanese Language Education has been established at the University.
 The details of the Center are provided elsewhere.